-Long Term Disability Plan for B.C.
-Government Employees
+Long Term Disability Plan for B.C. government employees

-Regular employees can qualify for long term disability (LTD) if they
+Regular employees can qualify for long term disability (LTD) if they:

-- Have six months of active service
+- Have 6 months of active service

 - Are under the regular care of a doctor